EpistasisLab/Aliro/README.md

 ### **Quickstart: https://kaixhin.github.io/FGLab/**

-FGLab is a machine learning dashboard, designed to facilitate performing experiments.
+FGLab is a machine learning dashboard, designed to make performing experiments easier.
 Experiment details and results are sent to a database, which allows analytics to be performed after their completion.
 The server is FGLab, and the clients are [FGMachines](https://github.com/Kaixhin/FGMachine).

 ## Contents